summa-dev/API/README.md

 # pyt-pos

-pyt-pos is a library to generate and verify pan-y-tomate Proof of Solvency.
+pyt-pos is a library to generate and verify Proof of Solvency.

 The library contains the apis to generate a proof of solvency for each user and let them verify it.